 In this passage, God is somewhat like a police officer interviewing his suspects.
 He asks each separately to give an account for their actions.
 In the culture of the time, women were not considered valid witnesses.
 Yet God equally approaches the woman and the man to testify about the events of that fateful day.

-Does creation order place men should be in leadership over women?
+Does creation order place men in leadership over women?

 Complementarian commentators commonly believe that “creation order” places men men in a position of leadership and women in one of submission.
 If this is the case, oughtn’t a wife’s submission to her husband be blessed by God, and a lack of submission punished?
 However, the Old Testament gives no indication that this is the case.